Nursing Interventions for Acute Pain Management

 • Pure Agonists bind directly to mu receptors to relieve pain

-• Partial Agonists work similarly to pure agonists but don't produce the same full response as pure agonists.
-As the dosage gets higher, the analgesic effect will not increase, but the potential for side effects does.
+• Partial Agonists work similarly to pure agonists but don’t produce the same complete response as pure agonists.
+The analgesic effect will not increase as the dosage increases, but the potential for side effects does.

-• Mixed Agonists- Antagonists act as an agonist to produce analgesia at the kappa receptors but as an antagonist at the mu receptors.
+• Mixed Agonists—Antagonists act as agonists to produce analgesia at the kappa receptors but as antagonists at the mu receptors.

 • Antagonists bind to receptors and competitively block other opioids from binding there.